Skip to Content

 No. You can only add unused limits from previous years to your current caps, and this is called carrying forward.

-The bring forward rule on the other hand, applies to after-tax contributions, and brings your future limits forward, so that you can use them earlier.
+The bring forward rule, on the other hand, applies to after tax ('non-concessional') contributions and brings your future limits forward, so that you can use them earlier.
 How much you can bring forward and from when will depend on your super balance.

 6 different ways to contribute